© by David Taylor

 repercussions were for the Samnites and their

 in dealing with the city.
-Once having
+Once having surrendered, the

-city was allowed to form the
+city was allowed to form the alliance previously

 prosper during the first period of the alliance.

 Its mint was of particular importance as a source of

 growing Roman ties with Carthage weakened Neapolis'

 was a serious devaluation and the production of silver

 Yet, despite a worsening economic climate, the city remained well-defended and was even able to maintain an expensive troop of cavalry.
 The cities defences even proved too much for Hannibal, who was forced to lift his siege rather than risk being detained outside the walls of a city whose fleet could continue to bring in supplies by sea.

-Neapolis was able to continue to grow
+Neapolis was able to continue to grow in terms of

-in terms of military importance, acting as a fleet base and
+military importance, acting as a fleet base and

 In 90 B.C.
 Neapolis was made a Roman Municipality and Roman citizenship was conferred on the Neapolitans.
 Citizenship was a highly sought-after status and would have only have been given as a recognition of services rendered by Neapolis to Rome.
 Interestingly, Neapolis tried to refuse the honour.
 This is generally interpreted as showing just how important the Neapolitans had come to consider their independence and, in particular, their status as a 'Greek' city.
 Rome, however, had its way, and although precisely what changes came in the wake of this promotion are lost to us, it must be assumed some degree of Romanization came with the passage from 'free-city' to Roman Municipality.